Applying for your Visa

 If you have a credit card and access to the internet you may pay the SEVIS fee online.

-If you were born in or are a citizen of Cameroon, Ghana, Kenya, Nigeria or Gambia you must pay by money order.
-The fee and the Form I-901 must be mailed to:
+If you were born in or are a citizen of Cameroon, Ghana, Kenya, Nigeria or Gambia you must pay by money order or via Western Union.

 Evidence of the SEVIS fee payment in the form of a receipt or a payment verification printout must be presented during your visa application interview at a U.S. embassy or consulate and at many U.S. ports of entry.
 Please have your SEVIS payment receipt ready upon entry and reentry to the U.S.

 Although Canadian citizens are not required to have visas, they are required to present the I-901 SEVIS fee payment receipt at a U.S. port of entry as they enter the U.S. Please note that it is not possible to pay the SEVIS fee at the U.S. port of entry.
 Canadians must pay the SEVIS fee prior to getting to the port of entry.
 Canadian citizens skip to Step 7.

 Step 3: Complete the DS-160 (except Canadians)

 The DS-160 is an online visa application form that you (and your dependents, if applicable) must complete before applying for an F-1 or J-1 student visa at a U.S. consulate or embassy outside the U.S.

 You may access the DS-160 on the U.S. Department of State website.
 After you have completed the DS-160, you must take these next steps below:

 - Print and keep the DS-160 barcode page.
 (You will not need to print the full application.)